-The DPoE System MUST provide CLI configuration command to configure a serving group
+The DPoE System MUST provide CLI configuration command to configure a serving group as shown above.

 Also note in the example above the definition of the "docsis attribute-mask" object.
 In [MULPIv3.0], this object is the SF Required Attribute Mask (TLV24/25.31.)
 This object might be present in the CM configuration file or it could be referenced via a Service Class object in the CM configuration file.
+The attribute mask in an SF encoding is used to associate an SF with a particular IP-SG.